VinayRana5674/MyProrammingWrok/ProblemStatements/README.md

 <h3>PART F: Count of Rows in each table </h3>

 Count of Rows in each table.
-1:- Dumped the input file twice without<br/>
-truncating the table.
-(Basically our dataframe contains evrything since<br/>
-it is cluster execution, i am bringing my data into spark cluster for<br/>
-processing, applying join on dataframe of database and dataframe of csv<br/>
-file,resultant dataset is written, so our final dataframe consist only<br/>
-what is expected).<br/>
+1:- Dumped the input file twice without truncating the table.
+(Basically our dataframe contains evrything since it is cluster execution, i am bringing my data into spark cluster for processing, applying join on dataframe of database and dataframe of csv file,resultant dataset is written, so our final dataframe consist only what is expected).<br/>

 2:- After dumping the Input file twice.
 I have got the below rows count.